New Kingdom of Granada

 History

-Settled by several pre-Hispanic nations with different degree of development, New Granada were where the first Castilian settlements in the continent took place.
+Settled by several pre-Hispanic nations with different degrees of development, New Granada was where the first Castilian settlements on the continent took place.
 They called this land "Têrra Firme" and built the first European cities in South America by 1509.
-In 1536 the first cities inland were founded and the Castilians gave the name of New Granada.
+In 1536, the first inland city was founded to which the Castilians gave the name New Granada.

-The first colonial institutions date from 1550, and New Granada was promoted to Viceroyalty in 1722.
-New Granada reminded royalist during the independentist movements in early 19th century, and reminded attached to Castile until the early 20th century, when a republican coup deposed king Juan from the European part of Castile.
+The first colonial institutions date from 1550, and New Granada was promoted to a viceroyalty in 1722.
+New Granada remained royalist during the independence movements in the early 19th century, and remained attached to Castile until the early 20th century, when a republican coup deposed King Juan from the European part of Castile.

-New Granada proved the royalty to the king and became the new Kingdom of Castile & Leon during the republican and phalangist interlude in the European Castile.
+New Granada proved its loyalty to the king and became the New Kingdom of Castile and León during the republican and phalangist interlude in European Castile.

 When General Tascon, dictator of Castile in Europe, died in 1967, the monarchy was restored.
-Queen Maria Luisa's son Eduardo, was elected as king of Old Castile and he promoted the reunification of Old Castile and New Granada.
-Eduardo died in 1975, being succeeded by his nephew Alfonso José.
-Maria Luisa resigned the crown of Castile & Leon on the head of Alfonso José and the unification could be formalized.
+Queen Maria Luisa's son Eduardo was elected as king of Old Castile and he promoted the reunification of Old Castile and New Granada.
+Eduardo died in 1975, succeeded by his nephew Alfonso José.
+Maria Luisa resigned the crown of Castile and Leon in favor of Alfonso José and the union was realized.

 Geography